-LTIP awards may consist of cash and/or Restricted Share Units ("RSUs"), which are awarded under the Restricted Share Unit Plan (the "RSU Plan") or stock options granted under the Option Plan.
-The combination of these vehicles varies by plan participant.
-The Company utilizes both equity and cash awards because it aligns value creation with the interests of the shareholders and provides tax effectiveness for plan participants.
+Previous LTIP awards consisted of cash and/or Restricted Share Units ("RSUs"), which were awarded under the former Restricted Share Unit Plan (the "RSU Plan") or stock options granted under the Option Plan.
+The Company has discontinued the granting of RSUs and stock options in connection with LTIP awards and replaced it with the PSU Plan described below.

-2016-2018 LTIP
+2019-2021 LTIP